AmitaiBiton/FashionMNIST_resnet18/README.md

 in the end you will see the Graf about loss during the train and test and the Accuracy value in each epoch we run

+yoy can see the conv file that i build network class name is Net using conv and fc method